kannikakabilar/Kannika-Notas/C++/README.md

 > - <a style="color:#000000">CMakeLists.txt</a>

 ```
+# below is always the first line: cmake should be installed and must have a minimum version of 3.10
 cmake_minimum_required(VERSION 3.10)

-# Set the project name
+# Set the project name - there could be multiple projects in 1 CMakeLists.txt file
 project(HelloWorld VERSION 1.0)

 # Specify the C++ standard